dnaq/plover-flake/README.md

 ## Troubleshooting

-If a specific plugin fails to build its most likely because of a missing dependency.
+If a specific plugin fails to build it is most likely because of a missing dependency.
 In that case that dependency can be added to overrides.nix, any pull requests doing so are welcome.